A Patriot Builds Where He Camped

 Moore added a comment in the letter that he surely recalled four years later, as he served with the Patriots in the Overmountain Campaign that ended in victory at the Battle of King’s Mountain (S.C.).
 He wrote, “I have one thing to remark, which is this, that where there is separate Companys United into one Body, without a head Commander of the whole, I shall never Embark in such an Expedition Hereafter; for where every Officer is a Commander there is no command.”
 Moore served in the Lincoln County Regiment of Patriot militia in 1779-80.
 Shortly before his unit joined the Overmountain Men in October 1780, their colonels had decided the exact same thing at Bedford Hill and chosen an overall commander!

 Moore was taken with this area.
-He returned the next year and built a blockhouse, Fort Moore, and home at the spot visited below.
+He returned the next year and built a blockhouse, Fort Moore, and home at the spot visited below, part of a tract of 640 acres.
 After the war he was a justice of the peace and sheriff of what then was still Burke County.
 He died at 85 or 86 in 1812.

 The marker and the monument below may overstate Moore’s history, but he certainly was one of the first settlers west of the French Broad River, which runs through modern Asheville.